FAQs for Lafayette Students

 Printing is currently free.
-In order to keep printing free, library printers should not be used to make multiple copies of fliers, handouts, posters, etc. Such copies can be made at the Reprographic Service Center in the basement of Marquis Hall.
+In order to keep printing free, Library printers should not be used to make multiple copies of fliers, handouts, posters, etc. Such copies can be made at Printing and Copy Services in the basement of Marquis Hall.

 Yes.
 All printing in Skillman defaults to duplex.
 If you need to print single-sided, see the instructions near the printers or ask for help.

 No—doing so messes things up for other people trying to print.
-The Reprographic Service Center in the basement of Marquis Hall will print materials onto special paper (either your own or stock that you buy from them) for $.05 per page.
+The Printing and Copy Services in the basement of Marquis Hall will print materials onto special paper (either your own or stock that you buy from them) for $.05 per page.

 Can I print from my own laptop to the library's printers?

-No. Reprographic Services in Marquis can print documents in color.
+No. Printing and Copy Services in Marquis can print documents in color.
 Submission forms and price guides are available at http://reprographics.lafayette.edu/printing/.

-Is there a place I can print a poster?
+Is there a place where I can print a poster?